 Penalties for Drug Paraphernalia Possession in New Jersey

 If you are convicted of possession of drug paraphernalia, the penalties can include up to $1000 in fines, jail time of up to 6 months, and driver’s license suspension for 6 months up to 2 years.
-However, if one can prove a serious need to drive (such as the need to travel long distances for work or to care for a sick family member), a judge can decide to waive penalties on a driver’s license.
+However, if one can prove a serious need to drive (such as the need to travel long distances for work or to care for a sick family member), a judge has discretion to waive the driver’s license suspension if compelling circumstances are demonstrated.

 It is also important to note that a drug paraphernalia charge can often be accompanied by other drug crime charges.
 Prosecutors will often use drug paraphernalia possession to leverage their case against you and amplify the seriousness of other drug crimes.
 Penalties can also be worse if the individual is convicted of other drug crimes at the same time.
 When a situation like this occurs, you will need a quality lawyer to help you negotiate a less severe sentence.